atata-framework/atata.io/_includes/getting-started/installation/install-via-atata-templates.md

   - Atata Base Page Object
   - Atata Control
   - Atata Trigger
-  - Atata NUnit Test Fixture
+  - Atata NUnit Test Suite
-  - Atata NUnit Base Test Fixture
+  - Atata NUnit Base Test Suite

-#### Create Project
+#### Create project

 When extension is installed, you can create a project of one of Atata project types.
 In Visual Studio: